jedster1111/polling-app/README.md

 ```
 {
-	creatorName: "Roy",
+	creatorId: "1234",
 	pollName: "What furniture?",
-	description: "We are going to get some new furniture inthe office!",
+	description: "We are going to get some new furniture in the office!",
 	options: [
 		"bean bags",
 		"rocking chairs",